 Liking Rating Task

 In order to measure changes in liking as a function of cognitive regulation, participants completed two rounds of a liking rating task, once before and once after the in-scanner cognitive regulation task.
-During this task, subjects were shown pictures of 135 different food items ranging in tastiness and healthiness (e.g., chips, candy, broccoli, clam juice).
-Each food item was displayed in two different serving sizes, yielding 270 unique images.
-These were the same food images that subjects would see during the in-scanner cognitive regulation task.
+During this task subjects were shown 270 unique food images, as described in the Stimuli section, above.
+These were the same food images that subjects would be shown during the in-scanner cognitive regulation task.
 Subjects were instructed to indicate how much they would like to eat that food in the amount shown on screen.
 Subjects completed the task at their own pace, using a six-point Likert scale (1, “Strongly Dislike”; 6, “Strongly Like”).
 As a reminder, we defined “liking” for subjects as how much they would like to eat the presented food, in the amount shown on screen, “right now”, regardless of other considerations.
 We specified “right now” in an effort to prevent participants from attempting to make their responses consistent across the two rounds of ratings.

 Attribute Ratings Task

-Following completion of the second round of the Liking Rating Task, participants viewed all foods again (270 images of the 135 foods in two different serving sizes), and were asked to rate each food for subjectively perceived tastiness and healthiness, without taking into account other considerations.
+Following completion of the post-scan Liking Rating Task, participants viewed all foods again (270 images of the 135 foods in two different serving sizes), and were asked to rate each food for subjectively perceived tastiness and healthiness, without taking into account other considerations.
 Ratings were made on a Likert Scale from 1 (Very untasty/unhealthy) to 6 (Very tasty/healthy).
 All foods were rated for one attribute, and then presented a second time and rated for the other attribute.
 The order in which participants rated the two attributes was randomized.

 Analysis